 Post Concussion / Traumatic Vision Syndrome

 The visual process is part of a sensorimotor feedback loop, which includes kinesthetic, proprioceptive and vestibular processes.
 Insults to the cortex produced by an acquired brain injury or stroke cause stress or interference in the central and autonomic nervous systems.
-As a result, a brain-injured person may experience diplopia, binocular dysfunction, or concentration postdifficulties.
+As a result, a brain-injured person may experience diplopia, binocular dysfunction, or concentration difficulties.
 In the past, these symptoms were diagnosed as individual eye problems or muscle imbalances.
 We now know that these eye problems and other reported difficulties that result from a brain injury often occur because of the interference in the visual process.
 This, in turn, will cause sensorimotor spatial disorganization.
 This may also cause an eye to turn out or a strong tendency for both eyes to diverge.
 The resulting binocular problems are characteristic of Post Concussion / Traumatic Vision Syndrome.

 Symptoms of Post Concussion / Traumatic Vision Syndrome: